k8ssandra/k8ssandra/docs/content/en/docs/topics/migration/_index.md

 ### Remove the old seed nodes

 Remove the seeds nodes from the `additionalSeeds` chart property.
-You can simply remove the `additionaSeeds` property from your chart overrides file; refer to the [Install K8ssandra](#Install-K8ssandra) topic above.

-You need to run a `helm upgrade` for the changes to take effect.
-Assuming that the edited chart properties are stored in a file named `k8ssandra-values.yaml`:
+You can simply remove the `additionaSeeds` property from the chart overrides file (see again the sample file shown in the [Install K8ssandra](#install-k8ssandra) section above).
+Edit your version of the values file, and then run a `helm upgrade` for the changes to take effect.
+Assuming that the edited chart properties are stored in `k8ssandra-values.yaml`:

 ```bash
 helm upgrade <release-name> k8ssandra/k8ssandra -f k8ssandra-values.yaml